visualex/debdnsmasq/README.md

 ```

-setup this server with a static IP and point your routers DNS servers to this IP.
+* setup this server with a static IP
+* point your routers default DNS to this IP.
-reconnect to the network on your devices, you should not see any more ads now.
+* reconnect to the network on your devices

+you should not see any more ads now.